in

 Cut the hole for the sink in the plywood substrate.
 Use a jigsaw to cut around the sink hole but make it slightly bigger than the outline you drew, about 1/8 inch is enough.
 Drop sink in place.
 Run caulking around the sink rim.

-Apply grout in between the seams of granite tiles.
+Apply grout in between the seams of stone tiles.
 Use the rubber padded grout float to apply the grout to the seams then wipe off excess with a damp sponge.
 Allow to dry for 24 hours.

 Apply sealer to the seams.
 This will serve as an extra protection against dirt and spills.